Taechatam/BCP_Similarity_Pipeline/README.md

 Run [`step4_ROC.py`](./step4_ROC.py) to determine the optimal diagnostic threshold.
 * [**Requirement:**] Data must follow the format of [`example_data_for_ROC.csv`](./example_data_for_ROC.csv).
 * [**Requirement:**] Requires labels for both sensitive and resistant known susceptibility references.

+## Utility Scripts
+Additional tools provided for data management and downstream analysis:
+* [`Downsamp_all.py`](./Downsamp_all.py) - Randomly down-samples data based on the smallest sample size in the set (run before Step 2).
+* [`downsamp.py`](./module/downsamp.py) - A module for selecting a specific number of randomly sampled data points.
+* [`similarity_combine_1folder.py`](./similarity_combine_1folder.py) - Merges multiple similarity index files into a single master file.
+* [`similarity_plot.py`](./similarity_plot.py) - Visualizes similarity across different strains, including the option to plot the ROC-calculated threshold line.

+## Customization
+The extracted data and feature selection can be adjusted to fit specific investigations.
+Users can modify the feature list  to accommodate different imaging parameters or biological contexts.